Research into treating bowel cancer

 Cetuximab (Erbitux) is a biological therapy that blocks a growth factor called epidermal growth factor (EGF).
 Some bowel cancer cells have EGF receptors.
 When triggered, the EGF receptors tell the cell to grow and divide into more cells.
 So, cetuximab is a growth factor blocker.
 You can find information about cetuximab as a treatment for bowel cancer on the biological therapies for bowel cancer page.

 We know from trials that having cetuximab with chemotherapy makes chemotherapy work better.
 So researchers are looking at the best way of combining cetuximab with chemotherapy.
 You can find trials looking at cetuximab for bowel cancer on our clinical trials database.
-Choose 'bowel cancer' from the dropdown list of cancer types and type 'cetuximab' into the search box.
 We have described some of these trials briefly below.

 The COIN-B trial found that cetuximab is safe to have as either continuous or intermittent treatment for advanced bowel cancer.
 The researchers found that fewer people having continuous cetuximab stopped treatment because of their cancer getting worse.
 And on average, they also had a longer period of time before their cancer started to get worse.
 Larger phase 3 trials are needed to confirm these findings.
 You can read the results of the COIN-B trial on our website.